Tips for Fixing Blocked Drains

 Remove the plunger and test the drain by running water down it.
 If the water drains quickly, your drain is clear.
 If it is still draining sluggishly, try pouring some boiling water down the drain.

-This can help to break up grease, and other buildup.you may also try using a drain snake.
-This tool is a long metal rod that is flexible.
+This can help to break up grease, and other buildups.
+You may also try using a drain snake.
+This tool is a long, flexible metal rod.
 When you put it down your drain, it can bend with the pipes and dislodge any blockages.
 You usually have to rotate the drain snake for it to be effective

 - Garden / Landscaping / Patio — 258

 - Kitchen / Bathrooms — 235

 - Real Estate / Finance — 190

 - Appliance / Repair — 185

 - Cleaning / Maintenance — 138

 - Floors / Tile / Hardwood — 114